 Baranof Warm Springs is a remarkable place, surrounded by untouched, pristine forests.
 It is located on the eastern side of Baranof Island on Warm Springs Bay.
 A boat or floatplane is the only way to access these hot springs.

 Here, you can immerse yourself in nature while soaking in these 124℉ healing waters overlooking stunning waterfalls.
-There are a total of 9 separate hot springs to choose from that are all just a short ¼-mile hike from the head of the bay.
+There are a total of nine separate hot springs to choose from that are all just a short quarter-mile hike from the head of the bay.

 7. Serpentine Hot Springs

 Surrounded by granite tors, you’ll feel like you’re bathing in a fantasy world at Serpentine Hot Springs.
-These 171℉ springs are open year-round and can be accessed by plane.
+These 171℉ springs are open year-round, and you can access them by plane.

 An Unexpected Alaskan Experience